What is International Marketing?

 International marketing is producing, distributing, promoting, and selling products into foreign markets by establishing a direct relationship with local markets.
 It’s common for international marketing strategies to open in-country subsidiaries, branches, and offices to execute localized marketing efforts.

-International expansion can succeed in most industries and is used frequently in e-commerce, travel, manufacturing, and technology.
+New market expansion can succeed in most industries and is used frequently in international e-commerce, travel, manufacturing, and technology.
 There are several reasons for international expansion, but business growth tops the list.
-According to a statistic, global retail sales are projected to reach 31.7 trillion dollars by 2025.
-Steady growth is expected, with brand recognition and increased revenue for companies willing to try international expansion.
+According to Statista, global retail sales are projected to reach 31.7 trillion dollars by 2025.
+Companies that are willing to try international expansion can expect steady growth, along with brand recognition and increased revenue.

 How to Create an International Marketing Strategy